First, the good news: the odds are that a volcanic eruption won’t occur in Auckland during your lifetime.

 You read a seismogram like you are reading these words; the earliest time is at the top left and then goes along the line to the end and then starts at the left of the next line.
 The top-left is therefore the oldest data and the bottom-right the most recent.
 All the seismograms shown here cover a 24-hour period.

-Just in case youre panicking, lets end with some more good news: scientists carefully monitor all of New Zealands volcanic activity, and the Auckland Regional Council has detailed contingency plans for any volcanic disaster.
+Just in case youre panicking, lets end with some more good news: scientists carefully monitor all of New Zealand's volcanic activity, and Auckland Council has detailed contingency plans for any volcanic disaster.